Victor Robles Player Props: Nationals vs. Angels

 Angels Pitching Rankings

-- The Angels pitching staff is 12th in MLB with a collective nine strikeouts per nine innings.
+- The 8.4 strikeouts per nine innings put together by the Angels pitching staff ranks 19th in MLB.

-- The Angels' 4.05 team ERA ranks 11th across all MLB pitching staffs.
+- The Angels have the seventh-ranked team ERA among all MLB pitching staffs (3.86).

-- The Angels rank 13th in baseball in home runs given up (10 total, 1.1 per game).
+- Angels pitchers combine to allow the ninth-fewest home runs in baseball (10 total, 0.9 per game).

-- Ohtani (1-0) makes the start for the Angels, his third of the season.
+- Canning will take the mound to start for the Angels, his first of the season.

-- His last time out came out of the bullpen on Tuesday when the righty tossed 2/3 innings against the Washington Nationals while allowing hits.

 © 2023 Data Skrive.
 All rights reserved.